 When you are on Twitter, you don’t cram everything you have to say into one tweet.
 The tweet is a tease.
 It’s the peanut butter in your marketing mouse trap.
 Your introductory videos should be treated the same way.
 Rather than cramming everything about your product or service into one video, break up that video into snackable content that will keep your audience engaged.
 Make it sweet and to the point but leave them wanting more with a strong call to action built in.

-Think about how Twitter treats video and their recent release of the Vine video app.
+Think about how Twitter treats video and their Vine video app.
 Like Tweets, the brevity of videos featured on Vine is 6 seconds or less.
 Requiring the user to get to the point quickly and creatively.

 So did this blog post get to the point in 140 characters.
 Unfortunately, no. That would have been awesome but I needed a few more characters to get my point across.
 Do any of your online marketing videos emulate Twitter?